When you visit

 For Spanish speakers, we read the Bible text in both Spanish and English.

 Young children (age 4 and younger) can spend the worship time in a separate playroom, cared for by experienced staff.
 Elementary school children join the "prayground" during the second half of the service.
 This is a table where they can do quiet activities while the adults listen to the sermon.
-We also have a corner for parents who want to care for a very young child during the worship services.

 For about 15 minutes after the worship service, we enjoy snacks and coffee or tea, and we visit with each other.
 Although a visitor might think this could be an awkward time, there's sure to be someone who will want to learn more about you or help you learn to know us.